Skip to main content

 • Jail Administration

 We provide training on key elements in jail administration, jail resource management, and building a productive relationship between jail officials and their funding authority.
-We also sponsor a peer-training network for large jail administrators, including meetings and an online discussion forum.
+We also sponsor a peer-training network for large jail administrators with meetings and opportunities for peer-to-peer discussion.
 Technical assistance and information resources cover a wide range of jail administration and operational issues.

 • New Jail Planning